-Sexual assault is a serious, punishable offense that should not be taken lightly.
+Sexual assault is a serious, punishable offence that should not be taken lightly.
 Maybe your loving partner did it.
-Maybe it is one of your closest friends or family members who, you never thought would intend to do you harm.
+It is perhaps one of your closest friends or family members who you never thought would intend to do you harm.
 Simply put, If you remember having unwelcome sexual contact of any type, you’ve most likely been subjected to sexual assault.
 However, when it comes to rape and sexual assault, there are a variety of circumstances to consider.

 - Attempted rape (in which rape was the motive)

 - Forcing a victim to perform sexual acts